sdercolin/vlabeler/readme/plugin-development.md

 According to the `macroScope` property in the `plugin.json`, the plugin can be executed on the whole project or on the current module (sub-project).
-If `macroScope` is set to `Module`, the input includes a list of `Entry` object in the current module named `entries`, and you can modify it.
+If `macroScope` is set to `Module`, the input includes a list of `Entry` object in the current module named `entries` along with an integer named `currentEntryIndex`.
 If `macroScope` is set to `Project`, the input includes a list of `Module` object named `modules` along with an integer named `currentModuleIndex`.

-You can modify both of them to conduct batch edit on the whole project.
+You can modify these variables directly to conduct batch edit on the whole project.

 ### Input